IDGCaptainRussia94/Terraria-SGAmod/README.md

 Changelog:

 3.530-(0/0/0)-Patch 11;

 --Added:

 -New respites!
 (Salvaged Crate)

+-

 --Changed:

 -Buffed F.S.R.G: now has an 80% to not consume ammo

+-

 --Fixed:

+-Supreme Pinky should no longer unlock Expertise from phase 1 in expert mode

+-Bench God's Favor's slotted item not saving properly (or at all basically)

+3.521-(1/21/21)-Hotfix #12:

+--Fixed:

+-a major bug that stopped liquids and npcs from working in mutliplayer (once again, trying to access client content server end)